 In 2015, South Korea introduced legislation designed to protect human health and the environment from the impact of chemicals.
-With an estimated 44,000 chemicals in use in South Korea and about 300 new chemicals marketed annually, registrants and regulators will be kept busy assessing the risk posed to humans, animals and the environment.
-This legislation was revised to impose stricter controls on a broader range of substances, effective January 1, 2019.
+With an estimated 44,000 chemicals in use in South Korea and about 300 new chemicals marketed annually, registrants and regulators will be kept busy assessing the risk posed to humans, animals and the environment by these chemicals.
+Effective Jan 1, 2019, this legislation has been revised to impose stricter controls on a broader range of substances.

 12 Essential Steps On Preparing Your Substance Registration Under K-REACH

-Chemical regulations are often complex and difficult to get to grips with and proving a product to be compliant to new regulations is getting more challenging.
-Use these 12 insightful steps on preparing your substance registration under the changing regulations of K‑REACH.
+Chemical regulations are often complex and difficult to understand.
+Demonstrating regulatory compiance is getting more challenging.
+Use these 12 insightful steps for preparing your substance registration under the changing regulations of K‑REACH.

 K-REACH Legislative Development and Goals

 K-REACH is the Korean version of the EU regulation for the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
-K-REACH and REACH share the main goal of cataloguing information on the hazard of chemicals to support improved risk management in their use.
+K-REACH and REACH share the main goal of cataloging chemical hazard information in order to support improved risk management in their use.

-Step 2 Ensure you check the latest regulatory requirements relevant to your substance, identifying which legislations are relevant and your obligations under each of these.
+Step 2: Check the latest regulatory requirements relevant to your substance.
+Identify which legislations are relevant and review your obligations under each legislation.

 Scope of K-REACH

-As with REACH, K-REACH is confined to certain substances, because other substances are regulated through different legislation.
+As with REACH, K-REACH is confined to certain substances.
 Unlike REACH, where annual tonnage is calculated as a three-year rolling average and regular monitoring and updates are required, K-REACH annual tonnage is based on the maximum manufactured or imported volume in any given year from 2016 to 2018.

 K-REACH is a Multistage Process

-Like REACH, K-REACH is a multistage process with different deadline and information requirements dictated by the amount of the substance imported or manufactured.
+Like REACH, K-REACH is a multistage process with different deadline and information requirements depending on the amount of the substance imported or manufactured.
 Under K‑REACH, foreign manufacturers without registered offices in South Korea need to appoint a South Korea-based only representative (OR) to submit pre-notification and registrations.

 Designated or Priority Existing Chemicals